 How to use

-Note that this treatment hs6uldn’t be used for a period exceeding one week at a stretch.
+- Note that this treatment shouldn’t be used for a period exceeding one week at a stretch.

 Mustard is alkaline and will neutralize the acid that burns your throat and chest just like ACV.
 It contains minerals and other properties that will help you get rid of heartburn fast.
 It isn’t easy of course but just ingesting mustard without using it as any form of additive will soothe your heartburn fast.
 It soothes the pain and makes acid in your throat or chest harmless.
 If you take it early enough, it may even completely prevent an acid reflux from occurring.